Hallelujah (Leonard Cohen song): Other cover versions

 Bob Dylan was among the first to perform Cohen's song in concert with his earliest noted performance being in Montreal on 8 July 1988.
 Other notable singers who have covered "Hallelujah" include Brandi Carlile, Regina Spektor, Willie Nelson, Susan Boyle, Tim Minchin, Myles Kennedy, and Bono.
-Bono's version, which is mostly spoken, was included in Tower of Song, an all-star tribute to Cohen in 1995.
+Bono's version, which is mostly spoken, was included in Tower of Song: The Songs of Leonard Cohen, an all-star tribute to Cohen in 1995.
 Bon Jovi has covered the song several times in concert, including on their 2008 Live at Madison Square Garden DVD.

 In 2006, the Norwegian quartet of Espen Lind, Kurt Nilsen, Alejandro Fuentes and Askil Holm released a cover of the song.
 After debuting at number 8 on the Norwegian VG-lista, the single reached number one in January 2007.
 The song remained listed on the Norwegian top 20 for 37 (non-consecutive) weeks between 2006 and 2007.
 The song also appears on the 2006 album Hallelujah Live, credited to Lind with Nilsen, Fuentes and Holm, which also reached the top of the Norwegian VG-lista.

 International group Il Divo released a Spanish-language adaptation with different lyrics on their album The Promise (2008), which topped the charts in the UK.
 The song was performed by recording artist Damien Rice at the 2008 Rock and Roll Hall of Fame inductions when Cohen was inducted.
 That same year Welsh mezzo-soprano Katherine Jenkins recorded a classical-crossover version for her album Sacred Arias.
-Kate Voegele performed it in character as Mia Catalano in the U.S. teen drama One Tree Hill.
+Kate Voegele performed it in character as Mia Catalano in the US teen drama One Tree Hill.
 Also appearing on an album, her version made the Hot 100 Billboard charts and reached number 53 in the UK shortly after airing of the episode there.
 Also in 2008, the Welsh band Brigyn released a version in Welsh.
 In 2009 Swedish artist Ebba Forsberg released a version sung in Swedish.

 The song has become a staple of television talent shows.
 Jason Castro, an American Idol season 7 contestant, performed a version on 4 March 2008, which propelled Jeff Buckley's version of the song to the top of the Billboard digital song chart.
 His version was included in his self-titled debut album and his second studio album, Who I Am.
 Lisa Hordijk, winner of the 2009 Dutch X Factor, released "Hallelujah" as her debut single, which went double platinum and remained at the top of the Dutch charts for ten weeks.

 A 2009 hit by Orthodox Jewish singer Ohad Moskowitz, "Bo'i Kala", featuring the words of the traditional tune accompanying a Jewish bride to the chuppah, is a musical adaptation of "Hallelujah".